 External examiners are appointed as subject or as programme external examiners.
 The nature of the appointment determines the work which the external examiner is expected to undertake, and the requirements for attendance at Boards of Examiners meetings.
 Further information can be found in the Role of the External Examiner section of this Code of Practice.
 In some cases, an external examiner may hold both roles simultaneously; in such instances, both the external examiner and the relevant Board(s) of Examiners should be clear concerning the remit of the external examiner.

-Nominations should include a CV and sufficient supporting information which confirms that the nominee has the necessary seniority and experience and meets the UK-wide set of criteria for appointing external examiners outlined in the QAA guidance below.
+Nominations should include sufficient supporting information which confirms that the nominee has the necessary seniority and experience and meets the UK-wide set of criteria for appointing external examiners outlined in the QAA guidance below.
 Requests for an exemption from any of the criteria should be clearly outlined in the nomination form, and will be considered by the Education Committee.

 Where an appointment at Queen’s is an individual’s first experience of external examining, the appointment should be supported by a mentor.
 This can be either an existing external examiner for the programme, or a member of Queen’s staff with experience as an external examiner for another institution.
 Details of the proposed mentoring arrangements should be outlined in the nomination form.

 Appointments to teams of external examiners should normally be staggered, to ensure continuity of oversight.

 National Criteria for the Appointment of External Examiners

 Indicator 5: Institutions apply the following UK-wide set of criteria for appointing external examiners and make every effort to ensure that their external examiners are competent to undertake the responsibilities defined by the institution.

 Institutions use the criteria to ensure that potential conflicts of interest are identified and resolved prior to appointing external examiners or as soon as they arise.